cyberin0/pythonpractice/README.md

 On loop, a Tor session, sends a request to the target domain, and them disconnects from the session.

 ARP_pipe_NMAP.py is my attempt at using temp files and piping to scan a local network and then scan the found addresses with my usual nmap commands.

+NmapScanner, BannerGrab, and PortScanner were all created together.
+They are a WIP to learn importing personal modules and to learn to work with python-nmap package and argparse library.